Genre: first-person puzzle

 Project type: Graduation project

 Software used: Unreal Engine 4, 3Ds Max, Photoshop, Illustrator, Trello

 Solveland is a first-person puzzle game, wherein you have to solve big-scaled puzzles in order to progress further.
-The goal is to solve puzzles to create new paths and find the exit of this abandoned ancient city.
+The goal is to solve puzzles to create new paths and to find the exit of this abandoned ancient city.

-The map layout design started off with a Google Sheets table, showing the difficulties and the different combinations of the features.
+The map layout design started with a Google Sheets table, showing the difficulties and the different combinations of the features.
 Once I had that, I transformed that into cells in Photoshop and with those cells, I could make a bubble diagram.
 This diagram represented the level flow throughout the whole map.
-This was extremely helpful and it really helped me create the map layout.
-I started off on paper and once I had a sketch that was satisfying to me, I went to Photoshop and made the map layout in there.
+This was extremely helpful, and it helped me create the map layout.
+I started on paper and once I had a sketch that was satisfying to me, I went to Photoshop and made the map layout in there.
 The original map layout was way over-scoped, but there was plenty of room for me to down-scope it to a size that was achievable for me.